sagemath/sagewiki_to_gh-2022-10-10/interact/stats.md

 == Hidden Markov Model: The Occasionally Dishonest Casino ==

 by Marshall Hampton

-based on the classic example in "Biological Sequence Analysis" by Durbin et al.
+Based on the classic example in "Biological Sequence Analysis" by Durbin et al.

 To get the dice picture you need to download this [[http://wiki.sagemath.org/interact/stats?action=AttachFile&do=get&target=dishonest_casino.sws|dishonest_casino.sws]]

 {{{